NFL Week 16 Schedule 2020: How to watch, TV channel, kickoff times

 Football season is back in action.
-See below for the complete 2020 NFL Week 16 schedule including TV channels, start times, and information on how to watch all of today’s games.
+See below for the complete 2020 NFL Week 16 schedule including TV channels, start times, and information on how to watch all of today’s games on Christmas Day14.

 Still need fantasy help?
 We’ve got you covered